Francis McWilliams

 Sir Francis McWilliams (8 February 1926 – 31 August 2022) was a British engineer.
 He served as Lord Mayor of London from 1992 to 1993.
 During his period as Lord Mayor, the 1993 Bishopsgate bombing took place and his subsequent discussions with John Major led to the establishment of the Ring of Steel around the City of London.

 Life and career

-Francis McWilliams was born on 8 February 1926, in a tenement house in Portobello, Edinburgh, and educated there at Holy Cross Academy.
-While at Holy Cross, he and a fellow student, the artist Eduardo Paolozzi were thrown out of class for misbehaviour.
-McWilliams was quoted as saying to the writer Michael Glackin "The odds that the teacher was throwing a future world-renowned artist out of her class were probably long, but the odds on her throwing two future knights longer still."
+Francis McWilliams was born on 8 February 1926, in a tenement house in Portobello, Edinburgh, and educated at Holy Cross Academy in Leith.
+While at Holy Cross, he and a fellow student, the artist Eduardo Paolozzi, were thrown out of class for misbehaviour.
+McWilliams was quoted as saying to the writer Michael Glackin: "The odds that the teacher was throwing a future world-renowned artist out of her class were probably long, but the odds on her throwing two future knights longer still."